I think you’ll agree with me when I say:

 “I want my blog to…”

-- Provide information on a subject I’m well versed in.
+- Provide information on a subject I’m knowledgeable about.

-- Entertain people with witty commentary, reviews, and editorials
+- Entertain people with witty commentary, reviews, and tutorials.

-- Build my brand & promote my business through posts from various authors
+- Build my brand & promote my business through content marketing.

 This is all about finding something that you’re both passionate and knowledgeable about.

-Here are a few blog topic ideas to get the brain juices flowing:
+Here are a few niche blog ideas to get the brain juices flowing:

 - DIY – If you’re handy around the house, or you at least know how to build something from scratch, create a blog of step-by-step guides.
 Just don’t blog about “how to start a blog”, that’s already taken, by me.